Lewis University

-Lewis University is a private Lasallian university in Romeoville, Illinois.
-It enrolls around 6,800 students in more than 80 undergraduate programs, 22 graduate programs, and accelerated programs for working adults.
+Lewis University is a private Lasallian university in Romeoville, Illinois, United States, enrolls approximately 6,600 students in over 80 undergraduate programs, 35 graduate programs, and offers accelerated programs for working adults.
+The National Weather Service's Chicago/Romeoville office is also situated on campus.

 History

 Lewis University was founded in 1932 by the Archdiocese of Chicago and Bishop Bernard J. Scheil as the Holy Name Technical School.
 The school gets its name from philanthropist Frank J. Lewis who funded the construction of many of the school's buildings.
 During these early days, aviation technology courses were chosen as the special emphasis of instruction, becoming the origin of today's highly regarded Department of Aviation and Transportation Studies.
 The school was incorporated in 1934 under the name Lewis Holy Name Technical School.
 In 1935, it became Lewis Holy Name School of Aeronautics, a name which is engraved in stone on the building now known as the Philip Lynch Theatre at the Oremus Fine Arts Center.

 During World War II, normal classes were suspended as the campus was given to the United States Navy to train pilots.
 The campus is adjacent to the Lewis University Airport.
 Regular classes resumed in late 1944 and the college soon adopted a more traditional arts and science curriculum.
 Women were admitted for the first time in 1949.
 Three years later, the school's name was changed to the Lewis College of Science and Technology.
 The institution's name was shortened to simply Lewis College in 1962 and finally received its current name of Lewis University in 1973.

 In 2004 and 2005, Lewis enrolled more than 5,000 total students.
 In 2019, Lewis University offered more than 80 undergraduate majors and programs of study, an accelerated degree completion option for working adults, various aviation programs, and 35 graduate programs.
 The university also offers degree programs in Albuquerque, New Mexico.

 In 2016, David J. Livingston, former president of Lourdes University in Sylvania, Ohio, succeeded James Gaffney as the 10th president of the university.
 Gaffney retired after 28 years of leadership and service to Lewis University and its students.